macwis/gradspot/README.md

 For DEMO: `http://localhost:8000/api/crawler/spotify?debug=true`

 Adding param `debug=true` limits the crawl just to first page.
-If you have a bit more time you can easily go full scale with around 128 jobs...
+If you have a bit more time you can easily go full scale ...

 For all postings in Sweden: `http://localhost:8000/api/crawler/spotify`